Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/Obsidian (software).md

 ---

 #TO/DO/REFACTOR whole note
-Obsidian is a markdown editor that includes many features that are valuable to [[personal knowledge management]] systems.
+Obsidian is a markdown editor that includes many features that are valuable to [[knowledge management]] systems.

 Snippets:: https://github.com/Dmitriy-Shulha/obsidian-css-snippets/tree/develop/Snippets